simsoll/frontend-first-assignment/handover.md

 ### Typeface
 The website uses the Open Sans typeface - a humanist sans-serif typeface - as it's well suited for the flat design supporting the design target and it works well on both web and mobile.
 It makes the content easily readable even in small sizes, which will be very beneficial for the construction workers on their smaller screen sizes.

-Besides the Open Sans typeface the geometric Walkway typeface will be used both when naming the title of the site - as a simple logo - and in the navigation to create contrast and catch attention.
+Besides the Open Sans typeface the geometric Walkway typeface will also be used both when naming the title of the site - as a simple logo - and in the navigation using capital letters to create contrast and catch attention applying the principle of decisive contrast.
 The geometric font type also fits in the overall construction-site setting.

-* Logo typeface?
-Find slide which talks about typeface contrasts

 #### Body text
 The body font size is 1.4 rem with an appropriate line-height, which will enhance readability on all devices.